-For example: your Google Plus profile posts is your content, your YouTube videos are your content, your Facebook business page posts are your content, your blog posts are your content, images, PDF’s, and your website and business details online (whether on your own site or on external sites) is content.
+For example: your Google My Business profile photos or posts is your content, your YouTube videos are your content, your Facebook business page posts are your content, your blog posts are your content, images, PDF’s, and your website and business details online (whether on your own site or on external sites) is content.
 In fact, every resource you can think of that is “related to your website and online business” is your content you can use to get backlinks when appropriate.

-And Google’s job is to find them, analyze them, and rank that resource (Uniform Resource Locator) URL’s through ranking keywords.
+And Google’s job is to find content on internet, analyze them, and rank that resource (Uniform Resource Locator) URL’s through ranking keywords.

-Your mindset must be to market your website and business, as opposed to getting countless amount of backlinks.
+Your mindset must be to market your website and business online, as opposed to getting countless amount of backlinks.
 Make sense?
 Because links are what connects The WWW (including your website)